manateelazycat/popweb/README.md

 # popweb
 I always wanted a fast and responsive pop-up window to display multimedia content in Emacs, this includes web translation tooltip, LaTeX preview for math equations, code completion, etc. The creation and success of the [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) gave a solid foundation for this to happen.

-Therefore I consider `popweb` to be a sister project, a lightweight version from the EAF that precisely focuses on popup functionality, where some portion of code is shared between the two projects.
+Therefore I consider `popweb` to be a sister project, and a lightweight version of the EAF that precisely focuses on popup functionality, where some portion of code is shared between the two projects.

 ## Installation
 1. Make sure install PyQt5 from your operating system repository (DON'T install PyQt5 from pip, otherwise browser will crash).
 (Pro tip, the [EAF installer](https://github.com/emacs-eaf/emacs-application-framework) handles step 1 & 2 already!)